Jaycode88/ecofriendlynetwork/README.md

 	![products](documentation/products.webp)

 - **Back to top button**
-	- This is included on products page to assist users with scrolling
+	- This is included on products & Blog pages to assist users with scrolling
 	- The button only appears when the user starts to scroll
 	- This function is in an includes file so it can be used on other pages/features as they are added.